 The rehabilitation project must contribute to the enhancement and character of the building as well as the Zionsville Business District.

 All applications must be approved by the Zionsville Architectural Review Committee prior to starting work.
-The project must be completed within 1 year.
+The project must be completed within one year.
 The program is for substantial façade restoration or repair (partial restoration projects such as simple maintenance, painting, etc., with rare exceptions, will not be considered).